VinceDeslo/FamixTypeScriptMoose/README.md

 There is 2 methods :
 - exportNumberOccurencesByFile: generate a csv file with number of decorators for each file
 - exportNumberOccurencesByTypeDecorator : generate a csv file with number of decorators by decorator type

+Commands to use in the playground decorator := TypeScriptDecorator new.

+decorator exportNumberOccurencesByTypeDecorator: path.

+decorator exportNumberOccurencesByFile: path.

+The path is where you Moose image is located. path for mac example : path := '/Users/user/Moose8-final'.

+path for PC example :
+path := 'C:\Users\user\Pharo\images\Moose8-stable-01'.